 When we worship with our fellow sinners, knowing we all struggle to break the bondage of the law, we are the hands and feet of freedom within the church.

 - They enjoyed the favor of all people.
 Favor here means grace.
 There it is again: grace, that thing we talk about all the time but rarely ever truly give.
 Because it’s hard.
 And it takes a supernatural supplement (the Holy Spirit) to boost our severe deficiency in it.
 But without it our church will drown in our “what about me” mentality.
 I’ve told my husband this: when you like me the least, I need the most grace.
 Because that’s when I’m hurting.
-So when grace is the last thing you want to offer, I promise you it’s the spark that will ignite a wildfire, as those who receive it or more likely to give it away.
+So when grace is the last thing you want to offer, I promise you it’s the spark that will ignite a wildfire, as those who receive it are more likely to give it away.

 When we step out of how we’re feeling and offer grace when we least want to, we are the grace of the church.

 Dear reader, let’s break the cycle of complaining and questioning the church.
 Instead of focusing on all the ways we wish the church could be different, let’s spearhead a movement of becoming the church we want to experience.Let's spearhead a movement of becoming the church we want to experience.
 Encourage a Friend

 Did this blog speak to you?
 If so, there’s more inspiration to come!
 Sign up below to receive my blog via email, plus a free devotional.

 The Fellowship of the Believers